 Note from the director of the Regional Asia office

-The programme aims to contribute to a just, inclusive and sustainable development in the region by means of mutually reinforcing protection of human rights, gender equality and the environment.
+Currently RWI is implementing a Regional Asia Programme on Human Rights and Sustainable Development (2017-2021).
+The programme aims to contribute to a just, inclusive and sustainable development in the Asia Pacific region by mutually reinforcing protection of human rights, gender equality and the environment.

 Since the 1990’s, our work in Asia has contributed to:

-- supporting the set-up and development of human rights libraries and resource centers in the region and trained managers and staff to manage such centres as qualitative, sustainable and accessible sources of public information on human rights issues.
+- Supporting the set-up and development of human rights libraries and resource centers in the region and training managers and staff to manage such centres as qualitative, sustainable and accessible sources of public information on human rights issues.

 Our regional cooperation in Asia has to date been funded by Swedish Development Cooperation.